juanshishido/columbiax-stdsa/statistics-and-probability/week00.md

 It is also important to summarize variation.
 There are two statistics we can use for this: variance and standard deviation.
 The standard deviation is simply the square root of the variance.

+Variance measures the averaged squared deviations of all data points and their mean.

+The standard deviation is a parameter for the normal distribution.
+If the observed data approximately follows the normal distribution, then the standard deviation is a natural approximation to the parameter that would determine which normal distribution the data follows.

+The standard deviation standardizes variation to make random values from different variables comparable.
+For example, we can say that a value is $n$ standard deviations above the mean while another is $m$ below the mean.
+Thus, even if both of these values come from different distributions with different means and standard deviations, we are able to compare them.

+Quantiles are also used to quantify variation.

+>Quantiles are cutpoints dividing a set of observations into equal sized groups.
+There are one fewer quantiles than the number of groups created.

+Quartiles are an often-used set of quantiles.
+They represent the following
+values: 25%, 50%, and 75%.
+They split the data into four parts.

+Quantiles can be used to describe the shapes of distributions.
+For example, if the left half of the data&mdash;that is, the lower 50%&mdash;is much "shorter" than the right half, then this implies that there are several large, extreme values.
+In this example, the lower half is less variable than the upper half.
+These are referred to as skewed, as opposed to symmetric, distributions.

+A box plot uses a five number summary: minimum, Q1 (25%), median (50%), Q3 (75%), and maximum.
+Typically, the minimum and maximum values exclude outliers.
+This visualization shows the center, the spread, and any extreme values.
+It often makes sense to transform skewed data.
+One common transformation for wage data, which tends to be right skewed, is to take the log.